RaidenSchodowski/FreeCodeCamp/Scientific Computing with Python/ReadMe.md

-in 3 min i can do 4 lectures = 8 lectues per hour
+I can watch 4 lectures in 30 min = 8 lectues per hour
-33-